Peace upon ye and all your kin. ☘️

 Dragon Four legs and two wings: six-limbed.

-Often breaths fire.
+Often breathes fire.

 Wyvern = vicious flying lizard who eats you mid-sentence.